Hawk-Zhou/better-groupcache/README.md

 }
 ```

-Even one virtual node is hashed to an existing key that represents another virtual node that belongs to some other physical node, we still have $(replicas - 1)$ nodes for that unfortune and deprived node.
+Even one virtual node of many virtual nodes under the name of physical node X is hashed to an existing key that has been already allocated to another virtual node that belongs to some other physical node Y. The former physical node X still have $(replicas - 1)$ virtual nodes on the ring hash.

 **Problem**